Best Judgment Writing Tips for Judicial Services Exam

 Delivering judgment in an open court is the main task a judge performs while acting judicially.
 It is the judgment in a case that sets a precedent for subsequent similar circumstances.

 Judgment writing is so important that even in judicial exams it carries a good weightage of marks.
-If you write it well, you can score excellent marks in the mains examination.
+If you write it well, you can score excellent marks in the Mains examination.
 Beautiful judgment writing further leaves a good impression in the mind of the examiner.

 What Is the Most Important Thing In Judgment Writing